scrapy/xtractmime/README.md

 b'text/html'
 ```

-Additional functionality to check if a mime type belongs to a specific mime type group using
+Additional functionality to check if a MIME type belongs to a specific MIME type group using
-methods mentioned in `xtractmime.mimegroups`
+methods mentioned in `xtractmime.mimegroups`:

 ```python
 >>> from xtractmime.mimegroups import *